-- Never try to refuel the saw while it is running. - Make sure there is plenty of ventilation when refuelling or mixing fuel (2-stroke mixture). - Move the saw at least 3 m from the refuelling point before starting it. - Never start the chainsaw: - a) If you have spilt fuel or chain oil on the saw.
+- Never try to refuel the saw while it is running.
+Always stop the engine and let it cool for a few minutes before refuelling. - Make sure there is plenty of ventilation when refuelling or mixing fuel (2-stroke mixture). - Move the saw at least 3 m from the refuelling point before starting it. - Never start the chainsaw: - a) If you have spilt fuel or chain oil on the saw.
 Wipe off the spill and allow remaining fuel to evaporate. - b) If you spill fuel or chain oil on yourself or your clothes.
 Change your clothes. - c) If there is a fuel leak.
 Check regularly for leaks from the FUEL CAP and FUEL LINES.